-127. For every aeroplane with an MCTOM exceeding 5,700 kg or helicopter with an MCTOM exceeding 3,175 kg, the AOC holder must -
+- 127. For every aeroplane with an MCTOM exceeding 5,700 kg or helicopter with an MCTOM exceeding 3,175 kg, the AOC holder must - (a) obtain and assess airworthiness information from the organisation responsible for the type design of the aeroplane or helicopter;

-(a) obtain and assess airworthiness information from the organisation responsible for the type design of the aeroplane or helicopter; and

-(b) implement such measures or actions arising from the information as considered necessary.
+- (aa) obtain and assess airworthiness information from the organisation responsible for the design of the modification or repair of the aeroplane or helicopter; and [S 825/2022 wef 03/11/2022] - (b) implement such measures or actions arising from the information as considered necessary.